-how to identify what you want
+how to identify your Bliss

-MAKE A BLISS LIST: Take a quiet few minutes of reflection to think about the things that make you happy.
-No one has to ever see this but you, and it doesn’t matter if the things you write seem impractical or absurd.
-It doesn’t have to be anything grandiose, epic, or life-shattering.
+Take a quiet few minutes of reflection to think about the things that make you happy.
+No one has to ever see this but you, and it doesn't matter if the things you write seem impractical or absurd.
+It doesn't have to be anything grandiose, epic, or life-shattering.
 Simply write down things that make you happy; stuff you want to do, the things that light you up and make you forget about the passage of time.

 This is mine Bliss List from 2008.
 Back then I just called it “Things That Make Me Happy.”